OctoPrint/OctoPrint-MQTT/README.md

 This is an OctoPrint Plugin that adds support for [MQTT](http://mqtt.org/) to OctoPrint.

-Out of the box OctoPrint will send all [event](http://docs.octoprint.org/en/devel/events/index.html#available-events) including their payloads to the topic `octoprint/event/<event>`, where `<event>` is the corresponding event.
+Out of the box OctoPrint will send all [events](http://docs.octoprint.org/en/devel/events/index.html#available-events) including their payloads to the topic `octoprint/event/<event>`, where `<event>` will be the name of the event.
 The message payload will be a JSON representation of the event's payload, with an additional property `_event` containing the name of the event.